- The takeaway from this episode is … you have an important story inside you, here’s where you start.

 What will you have to share with humanity?

 You came here to learn your lessons, so you could get around to the experiences.
 The year 2020 was unlike any other year in our lifetimes.
 So, how do you end up with a story that you are proud to have lived?
 The author of a story does not sit down and write their story all in one day, or even one week.
 A story gradually unfolds and develops along the way.

 That’s not true, because everything you experience has meaning.
 Writing down these daily experiences is not just a chronicle of what happened that day like you may have done as a child in a diary that you kept locked up.
 This will be a true story about how you played your hand, living a life worthy of sharing with the world.

 - Everybody has a story inside them but you won’t see it until you start writing.

 - No two stories are alike, so don’t try to be like anyone else.

-- Nothing that you experience is insignificant.
+- Nothing that you experience is insignificant – including you.